MLukman/Keycloak-PII-Data-Encryption-Provider/README.md

 ### Enabling the encryption

-To actually enable the encryption of the common user attributes `username`, `email`, `firstName` and `lastName` for users in a particular realm, go to the `Realm settings` page and navigate to the custom tab `User Entity Encryption`.
+To actually enable the encryption of the common user attributes `username`, `email`, `first name` and `last name` for users in a particular realm, go to the `Realm settings` page and navigate to the custom tab `User Entity Encryption`.
 Turn on the `Enable encryption` switch on that tab, as shown below:

 ![Screenshot of "User Entity Encryption" tab](screenshot-enable-user-entity-encryption.png)